 When you arrive, please check in with [name of receptionist or first contact] to get your security badge.
 I’ll meet you at [the lobby, etc.] and show you to your workstation.
 I’ll show you where everything is and introduce you to your new colleagues.

 We’ll take it easy on the first day, get you all set up, and then take a team lunch.
 Please let me know if you have any dietary restrictions.
-After that, you’ll get a chance to meet with [managers, HR manager, etc.].
+After that, you’ll get a chance to meet with [managers, HR managers, etc.].

 Please take some time to start the process before your first day by logging into [website(s) for administrative tasks].
 [Name of HR manager] will help you finish this process when you arrive.